Home / About Flügger / Facts & History of Flügger

 Read more less

-The earnings expectations are raised to DKK 215-235 million, corresponding to an EBIT margin in the range of 10-11%, which is close to doubling the original expectations announced in June 2020.
-At the same time, the expectations for revenue are adjusted upwards to the range of DKK 2,100 – 2,150 million.
+Earnings expectations rose to DKK 215–235 million, equal to an EBIT margin of 10–11 % — nearly double the original forecast announced in June 2020.
+At the same time, revenue expectations increased to DKK 2,100–2,150 million.

 Read more less